-Before coming to the Center, Anne spent 13 years developing and managing health communication campaigns and programs in Pakistan, Indonesia, the Philippines, India and Nepal.
-She holds a master's of international affairs degree in communication and development studies.
+Prior to joining CLF, Anne worked for the Johns Hopkins Center for Communication Programs for 13 years developing and managing strategic communication plans and large-scale health communication campaigns and programs in Pakistan, Indonesia, the Philippines, India and Nepal.

 Anne Palmer, MAIA